 With the general concept of margin in mind, futures trading margins consists of three margin types:

 - Intraday Margin

 - Maintenance Margin

-This article will focus on Intraday Margin while Initial & Maintenance Margins (commonly referred to as Exchange Margins) will be covered in a subsequent post.
+This article will focus on Intraday Margin while Initial & Maintenance Margins (commonly referred to as Exchange Margins) is covered in a subsequent post.
 At a high level, Intraday Margin is the minimum account balance required to enter one contract during trading hours.
 Initial & Maintenance represent the other half of the margins equation.

 Intraday Margin for Futures Day Trading

 At its most basic, the Intraday Margin of a product represents the minimum balance an account must maintain per contract while in a trade.